hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 Persistent problems occurred with searching caused by cookie and adblocker issues.
 It was difficult to have effective privacy settings as well as save searches and set alerts.
 That meant I had to repeat several searches from the beginning, as what ever the problem was would only become clear when I tried to either save or set a search alert or export search results.

+Now I am waiting for tech help, work on reducing the sets of files down to relevance.

+First set, epistemonikos because the smallest, so a good way to

+OK, have an idea to keep the PDFs in place.
+What about unchecking the "store in folder for external files"?

+OK, so now it is leaving the PDFsin EN, which isn't bad, but it doesmean they're inside the file, which IS bad.
+So there is nO way to keep then in EN.
+So now, will export to Blexternals.

+Slelect PDFs in list, then Exernal Files > Store documents in folder for externalfiles.
+But they are already "external files", in the EN location.
+I think it's the Saving As that is embedding the files.YES!!!!
+THAT'S THE PROBLEM!!!!!

+I've sorted that out :-|

+So now i have to gently replace the Arksey paper somehow.
+Used  Teamwork> Teamwork Export: Data Exchange file write to create an exchange file with the two documents (RIS & PDF).
+Opened M-Method 2020 and then...
+Teamwork> Teamwork Import: reading from Exchange file data.
+It asked whether I wanted to import the RIS as new, so uncheck that box, andit looks like it recognises the PDFas the name is identical.

+With heart in mouth, I click Next, it confirms 22 codes and 8 coded segments.
+Next.
+Overwrite existing segement boundaries with imported ones? yes.
+Other options are inner bounds, outer bounds and keep existing.
+52 variables? not sure that I moght eant to delete those.
+Import.

+Automatically creates a backup prior to Merge.

+YEAH BABY!!!
+I've nailed it.
+So considerations:

+a.
+Saving a copy duplicates the PDFs internally
+b.
+When I want to bring in a new RIS containing previously coded PDFs, I can use the Export / Import to retain the coding.

+OK.

+Always start with an empty project file saved as the name of the import you're about to do so the PDFs don't get duplicated.
+Because I've been working on a version that included the original RIS DUMMY field.

+Two more Shaw to come in, coded before I did the systematic thing, defnitiely in the YES set.
+Ineractive came through alright, might need to adjust the tesis filename.
+Trid this, didn't automatically find target so manually set a target.

+#LEGEND

+epistemoff.2020.

+From a surface perspective, all the articles are about people in some kind of therapeutic engagement.
+For me, this is what i categorise as "clinical".
+I'm reviewing these articles further in 2020 to see which terms I should exclude from the next phase of search strategy.

+While 2020 can't do Word Clouds from PDFs, you can select the PDF text and create a document from it, which can then be turned into a word cloud.

+So systematically going through epistemonikos...
+Some PDFs are not textable.
+What if I modify the original pDF?
+Doesn't work.
+So need to run OCR on everything before import.
+Already done with CPSC.
+Only a couple of epistemonikos are images.

+All text captured from article individually, then individual word clouds, qord frequencies and a consoldiated version to test stoplist words and exclusions.
+Current stoplist is at https://www.dropbox.com/sh/c17n3w17be32tsn/AACtCqpK-0JBpz4yomBFzkSla?dl=0.

+I did have a set of gowords from prewious studies but I think i need to generate a research-led pne.
+By row 100 in the all-epistemoniks the terms were starting to repeat with minor variations.
+New tab in spreadsheet https://www.dropbox.com/s/3mcz0w21l0ttvex/updated-stoplist-analysis.xlsx?dl=0 with discussion.

+New stoplists uploaded: PCP-sometimes.txt other-1118.txt
+numbers.txt
+clinical.txt

+These can be used to reduce quantity of results in other searches.
+Now another word cloud of the epistemonikos.
+Showd that the stop lists didn't neessarily sto the words.
+So now I will go through and manually remove them from the frequ dialog in 2020.
+After manually adding those identified to the stop list,another frequency list and word cloud were created.
+Searching the frequency list for "education" returned five results - I need to output these with commentary tomorrow :-)

+---
+What are the advantages of a ssr?

+What do examples of SSR look like?

+Why?

+RepGrid is not effectively operationalised {McKellar, 2014 #1} in educational contexts where it could be of value.

+The search should be inclusive {McKellar, 2014 #1}

 While manually deleting duplicates, thinking of words to exclude further:
 Clinic*
 Patient*
 Counsel*
 Child*

+So I'm bringing the files into 2020 for ths scoping review because it allows me to use machine anlaysis as well as my own views to identify relevant materials.